By Steve Roth

 Returning to the IMAs: they are (can be) stock-flow consistent because each sector has 1. a complete balance sheet tallying both financial and nonfinancial assets, and 2. a “revaluation” (flow) account (plus an Other Changes in Volume account tallying disaster losses, measurement changes, etc.).
 Here’s what the Revaluation account looks like, for the household sector for 2005 and 2006:

 Mark-to-market accounting is perfectly familiar from business accounting.
+Check out (Other) Comprehensive Income in any public firm’s financial statements.
 If Apple or GE owns a portfolio of stocks and the stock market goes up, they post those increases to their financial statements.
 Otherwise they couldn’t tally their total assets at the end of the period.
 (Please: the policy of taxing capital gains when “realized” is a completely separate issue.)
 It’s also what households of any means do, though much less frequently: when first visiting a retirement advisor, they tally up their assets at market value, their liabilities, and their net worth.

 The IMA’s accounting lets you assemble a complete and coherent, condensed accounting statement like firms provide, but for economic sectors: